adnguyen/Notebooks_and_Protocols/2017_notebook.md

 Behaviors are cyclical and can be captured as a cosine function.
 Behaviors are time series essentially beacuse measurements depend on the preceding measurement.
 A periodogram is used to ID the dominant frequencies /periods/cycles(properties of a cosine function)  in a time series.

+Period (T) is the number of time steps it takes to complete a single cycle of cosine function

+Frequency is omega = 1/T; fraction of the cycle that's completed in a single time period

+converting freq to period:

+> The dominant peak area occurs somewhere around a frequency of 0.05.
+Investigation of the periodogram values indicates that the peak occurs at nearly exactly this frequency.
+This corresponds to a period of about 1/.05 = 20 time periods.
+That’s 10 years, since this is semi-annual data.
+Thus there appears to be a dominant periodicity of about 10 years in sunspot activity.

+so confused about the units of [frequency](http://www.itl.nist.gov/div898/software/dataplot/refman1/ch2/periodog.pdf)

+> The frequency is measured in cycles per unit time where unit time is defined to be the distance between adjacent points.
+A frequency of 0 corresponds to an infinite cycle while a frequency of 0.5 corresponds to a cycle of 2 data points.
+Equi-spaced time series are inherently limited to detecting frequencies between 0 and 0.5.

 Discrete Fourier Transform, (synonymous with periodogram)

 **one of the major goals is to estimate the dominant frequencies that occur in a stationary time series**